-What Is It Like To Be An Alcoholic?
+What Is It Like to Be an Alcoholic?

 It occurs to me, even after all the articles I have written about alcoholism, that many out there simply do not understand what goes on in the mind of an alcoholic.
 How could they?
-Many alcoholics do not understand their own thought processes, at least until they find sobriety and have done research on the matter.
+Many alcoholics do not even understand their own thought processes—at least until they find sobriety and have done research on the matter.
 So how could we possibly expect normal people to comprehend what is inside of our minds?

-But you cannot see inside the mind of an alcoholic no matter how much research you do and so I will attempt to be your guide.
+But you cannot see inside the mind of an alcoholic no matter how much research you do, and so I will attempt to be your guide.

-There are millions of alcoholics around the world so naturally what I say in the following paragraphs does not apply to all; however, there are a great number of similarities among alcoholics so I will tell you what I have observed and heard from others and we will have this little disclaimer that it certainly does not apply to every single alcoholic.
+There are millions of alcoholics around the world, so naturally what I say in the following paragraphs does not apply to all.
+However, there are a great number of similarities among alcoholics, so I will tell you what I have observed and heard from others and we will have this little disclaimer that it certainly does not apply to every single alcoholic.
 Having said that let us begin our tour inside a rather scary place.

 Intelligent and Troubled